astronomer/astro-docs/cloud/stable/03_deploy/02_configure-deployment.md

 - Set Worker Count (*Celery only*)
 - Adjust your Worker Termination Grace Period (*Celery only*)

-Refer to the following sections for additional guidance for configuring each of these settings.
+The rest of this guide provides additional guidance for configuring each of these settings.

 > **Note:** Adjusting resources will affect your monthly bill on Astronomer Cloud.
 For more information on resource cost and pricing, refer to [Cloud Pricing](https://www.astronomer.io/docs/cloud/stable/resources/pricing).